proycon/433mhzforrpi/README.md

 433mhzforrpi
 ============

-Software for raspberry pi to control 433 mhz modules including old and new kaku (klik aan klik uit) modules
+Software for raspberry pi to control 433 mhz modules including old and new kaku (klik aan klik uit) modules.

 Stappenplan